ConductionNL/skeleton-app/docs/index.md

 _Website_:

 A simple website skeleton, including header, footers, routing and more.
 Does not initiate authentication.
 Choose this option without the need for a back end.
+Of course, you can add it yourself later.

 _PIP_: